 If you are unsure whether or not you should self-isolate whilst waiting for a swab and result, please contact occupational health, 01223 216767 or email@example.com

 If you are in a household with someone with Covid-19 symptoms, you will need to stay at home for 10 days.
 You should inform your line manager and also contact OH to arrange a test for the member of your household who has symptoms.

 If you subsequently develop symptoms of Covid-19 you should contact OH to arrange a test and continue self-isolating.
 Where it is possible to work from home in self-isolation, you should do so in communication with/ agreement with your line manager.
 This absence should be recorded on Healthroster using group ‘Other Leave’ and reason ‘Self Iso – Special Leave: Medical Self Isolation.’

-The Trust wishes to support staff who have been required to self-isolate, therefore will pay staff for the required period, which will usually be 7 days or 14 days.
+The Trust wishes to support staff who have been required to self-isolate, therefore will pay staff for the required period of 10 days.

 Substantive staff will be paid for their usual pattern and bank staff will be paid based on a reference period of a 12-week average.

 There may be instances of staff having to self-isolate more than once, in line with the changing government advice.